GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/00-main-index.md

 11. [Twin Suns (Multiplayer Format)](/docs/multiplayer-rules/)
 12. [Glossary](/docs/glossary/)

-Each section provides detailed information about specific aspects of the game.
-Use the links above to navigate to the relevant rules.

-For quick reference of specific terms, check the [Glossary](/docs/glossary/).
+## Recent Changes

+- Updated rules for the Twin Suns multiplayer format
+- Clarified interaction between certain keywords
+- Added new examples in the Abilities and Effects section

 {{% alert context="warning" %}}
 **Important:** In case of any discrepancies, card text takes precedence over the Comprehensive Rules.
 {{% /alert %}}

+## Additional Resources

+- For quick reference of specific terms, check the [Glossary](/docs/glossary/).
-For official updates, tournament information, and additional resources, visit the [Star Wars Unlimited website](https://www.starwarsunlimited.com).
+- Visit the [Star Wars Unlimited website](https://www.starwarsunlimited.com) for official updates, tournament information, and additional resources.

 {{% alert context="info" %}}
 New players are encouraged to start with the [Game Concepts](/docs/game-concepts/) and [Game Structure](/docs/turn-structure/) sections to get a solid foundation of the game mechanics.
 {{% /alert %}}

+## Feedback

+We value your input!
+If you have suggestions for improving these rules or notice any errors, please submit your feedback through our [official feedback form](https://www.starwarsunlimited.com/feedback).

+Thank you for playing Star Wars Unlimited, and may the Force be with you!